 Mikko told us last year: deer leather is never "set" when it leaves the tannery.

-He had insisted that deerskin only becomes more beautiful with time.
-With successive wearings, light, humidity, it will age nicely.
-Mikko talks about beeswax for leather care (if you can find it), and you can also use products like Renapur or Mustang Paste to prevent it from drying, made from natural waxes and oils.
+He had insisted on the fact that a deer leather only becomes more beautiful with time.
+With successive wearings, light, humidity, it will age beautifully.
+Mikko speaks of beeswax for the maintenance of the leather (if you can find some), and you can also use products like Renapur or Mustang Paste to prevent it from drying out, composed of natural waxes and oils.

-For the record, I found the story of a man who recovered and restored a deer leather jacket worn extensively for decades, and stored for 20 years!
+As an anecdote, I found the story of a man who recovered and restored a deerskin jacket worn intensively for decades, and stored for 20 years!
 You have a good idea of the durability of such leather.

 Where does our deer leather come from?